the-t-in-rtf/fluid-grunt-lint-all/README.md

 ### Customizing Configurations

-Linting configurations can be customized by providing own options in `Gruntfile.js`.
+Linting configurations can be customized by providing your own options in `Gruntfile.js` as shown in this example:

 ```javascript
 module.exports = function (grunt) {